Pauweltje/nl.klikaanklikuit/README.md

 ##What's new

+####v2.7.2
+Updated translation strings to instruct the user to just press the program button instead of holding it to put the device in programming mode.

 ####v2.7.0
 Added setting to motion sensors to force the state to false after a certain timeout.
 If you do not experience issues where the motion sensor would not reset to "no motion detected" you should not change this setting.